ubcgif/2023-lopez-alvis-etal-sageep/README.md

-# template-repository-conference
-template repository for conference proceedings
+# A convolutional neural network for the classification of UXO in  marine settings